Caning in Brunei

-Caning is used as a form of judicial corporal punishment in Brunei.
+Caning, also referred to as whipping in traditional British legislative terminology, is used as a form of judicial corporal punishment in Brunei.
 This practice is heavily influenced by Brunei's history as a British protectorate from 1888 to 1984.
 Similar forms of corporal punishment are also used in two of Brunei's neighbouring countries, Singapore and Malaysia, which are themselves former British colonies.

 The courts routinely sentence adult male criminals to caning for a wide range of offences similar to those punishable by caning in Malaysia.
 It is usually, or possibly always, ordered in addition to a prison sentence.
 In the case of juvenile male offenders, however, caning is sometimes ordered as a single punishment without the prison term.
 The procedure is generally similar to that in Singapore and Malaysia.

 Judicial caning under criminal law

 Sections 257–260 of Brunei's Criminal Procedure Code lay down the procedures governing caning, which is referred to as "whipping" in the Code in accordance with traditional British legislative terminology.
 The procedures include the following: